JochenFM/Milestone_2/README.md

 properly was inspired by Adam Khoury's [tutorial](https://www.youtube.com/watch?v=hsSXzdn_0Gg) and edited to fit my code.

 The idea for active card on click is from Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 11:33min)

-Animated image overlay on matched cards was inspired by [cssscript](https://www.cssscript.com/animated-image-hover-overlay-with-image-scale/) and edited to suit my needs.

 Thanks also to tutors Samantha Dartnell, Alan McGee, and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait gallery in prize.html.
 Thanks also to my fellow students on Slack,